 Years ago, I was a set-it and forget-it person when it came to making hotel and airline reservations.
 I have realized that the set-it and forget-it mentality was costing me.
-I tend to book flights and hotels months in advance up to the opening of the airline or hotel booking windows.
+I tend to book flights and hotels just like the hotels in Chania months in advance up to the opening of the airline or hotel booking windows.
 My wife and I are going to the Daytona 500 race weekend in February.
 In order to book a hotel near the racetrack, I made my reservation last April.
 Yesterday, I rechecked my hotel reservation and I am glad that I did.

 Just like major holidays (Thanksgiving, Christmas), major events experience a large demand for hotel rooms.
 The Daytona 500 will have 150,000 race fans in attendance.
 The city of Daytona Beach, FL has a population of 68,866 (2018 census estimate).
 Assuming that 100,000 people will travel far enough to require hotel accommodations, the overnight population of Daytona Beach will more than double during this time period.
 It’s either book early or pay a huge price.
 Here are some factors that influence the cost and availability of hotel rooms: